OpenBCI/Documentation/website/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 ### ERPLAB

-From the [ERPLAB homepage](http://erpinfo.org/erplab): "ERPLAB Toolbox is a free, open-source Matlab package for analyzing ERP data.
+From the [ERPLAB homepage](http://erpinfo.org/erplab): "ERPLAB Toolbox is a free, open-source MATLAB package for analyzing ERP data.
 It is tightly integrated with EEGLAB Toolbox, extending EEGLAB’s capabilities to provide robust, industrial-strength tools for ERP processing, visualization, and analysis.
-A graphical user interface makes it easy for beginners to learn, and Matlab scripting provides enormous power for intermediate and advanced users."
+A graphical user interface makes it easy for beginners to learn, and MATLAB scripting provides enormous power for intermediate and advanced users."

 #### Setup